jmrphy/media_civil_war/media_civil_war.md

 difficulty of drawing inferences from multiple smoothed terms, the following section proceeds with traditional parametric logistic regressions on subsets of the sample suggested by the semi-parametric model.
-The second observable implication is also considered in the following section.
+Hypothesis 2 is also considered in the following section.

 Estimating the Effect of Mass Media Density Before and After the Threshold of Mass Communications
 -------------------------------------------------------------------------------------------------